NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 DAY 8

-• Portland is a historic seacoast town with a funky vibe, loads of galleries and hundreds of one-of-a-kind shops.
-Visitors relax and enjoy the scenic vistas on Casco Bay, gazing at boats that come and go from the waterfront.
+• Portland is a historic seaside town with a distinct charm, many art galleries, and unique shops.
+Visitors can relax and enjoy the beautiful views of Casco Bay and watch boats at the waterfront.

 • <Visitor map>